blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 # Withdrawl of BTC funds using Kraken and Revolut

+**UPDATE**: This method is sadly no longer working as Revolut are no longer accepting transfers from Kraken.

 This is an opinionated guide on how to smoothly transition your Bitcoin (or other crypto-currencies) into `GBP` or another fiat currency (see table below for a list of currencies Revolut will change into). **No conventional bank accounts required**.

 **What you will need:**